bvbohnen/x4-projects/README.md

 # X4 Projects
-This is a parent repository for several other X4 projects, added as submodules.
-Contains code for constructing documentation and release zip files.
+This is a parent repository for several other X4 projects.
+See readmes in lower folders for details per mod.